soldair/node-mocktimers/README.md

 ```

-timeouts are executed in order without the need to advance the current tick of the virtual clock.
+timeouts are executed in order

 ```js